-- NIS has 1 full time school physician and a nurse on duty at all times as well as the facility of 1 clinic.
+- NIS has a full time school physician and a nurse on duty at all times as well as the facility of a health clinic and an isolation room in each campus.
 Students can be treated for minor ailments and/or rest.
-It should be remembered, however, that an ounce of prevention is worth a pound of cure and with this in mind; students should consider the following at all times: - Personal hygiene and cleanliness is imperative. - ${\odot}$ Avoid drinking from the same glass or soda bottle as communicable diseases can be transmitted in this way. - ${\odot}$ Students must wash their hands with soap and water after visiting the lavatory, before and after eating, and after all laboratory activities. - The parent/ guardian is responsible to report any communicable disease (chicken-pox, flu, etc.) and is expected to keep the student at home. - In case a student becomes ill during the school day, and the school physician determines that the student should go home, the Headmistress/ Coordinator will contact the parent to come and collect the student. - If a student suffers from a temporary or permanent health problem, parents are urged to directly inform the school Physician. - Parents should provide the school with their child's medical requirements or equipment (inhalers insulin, etc.)
+It should be remembered, however, that an ounce of prevention is worth a pound of cure and with this in mind; students should consider the following at all times: - o Personal hygiene and cleanliness is imperative. - ${\odot}$ Avoid drinking from the same glass or soda bottle as communicable diseases can be transmitted in this way. - Students must wash their hands with soap and water after visiting the lavatory, before and after eating, and after all laboratory activities. - The parent/ guardian is responsible to report any communicable disease (chicken-pox, flu, etc.) and is expected to keep the student at home. - In case a student becomes ill during the school day, and the school physician determines that the student should go home, the Headmistress/ Coordinator will contact the parent to come and collect the student. - If a student suffers from a temporary or permanent health problem, parents are urged to directly inform the school Physician. - Parents should provide the school with their child's medical requirements or equipment (inhalers insulin, etc.)